gled-rs/mastodon-autofollow/README.md

 use it in cron at your own pace after the first launch

 # blacklist:

+To users: if in your bio you have the keyword #nobot, this bot won't try to follow you !

 If you use this code, please respect the wishes of the person this bot will follow.
 Some don't want to be bothered, some instances don't want a followbot to bother them, respect them and either contact me ( @gled@mastodon.host ) or do a Pull Request to add your blacklist to the list.